veertuinc/anka-docs/_partials/ec2-mac-amis/prep-steps.md

   ##### ANKA_EXECUTE_SCRIPT (string)

   This will execute one of the available scripts included with the cloud-connect service.
+You must specify the full script name.

   - [A list of available scripts is available here.](https://github.com/veertuinc/aws-ec2-mac-amis/tree/main/scripts)
   - Optional